earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/08-conditional-statements/exercises/2019-08-11-conditional-statements-01-intro-conditional-statements.md

     print("x has a value of", x, "which is less than 10.")

 else:
-    print("x has a value of", x, "which is not less than 10.")
+    print("x has a value of", x, "which is NOT less than 10.")
 ```

 {:.output}